pablorotten/hibernate-course/Hibernate advanced.md

 Using ```@Enumerated(EnumType.STRING)``` stores the enumeration value in database.
 By default it uses the ordinary of the assigned value.
 This is very dangerous because if the order of the enumeration change, the values in database will be wrong.

-### Mapped Superclass Inheritance
+### Mapped Superclass Inheritance @MappedSuperclass

-We need to map the inheritance between classes in order to persist them.
+When we are using superclasses, we need to map the inheritance between classes in order to persist them.
 We just need to use the annotation ```@MappedSuperclass``` in the supperclass to tell hibernate to use the superclass fields to persist the subclass.

 ```java